 14. Liquid Aminos

-Liquid aminos are no rocket science.
+Surprisingly, liquid aminos are no rocket science.
 They are a seasoning made with fermented coconut sap or treated soybeans and seasoned to taste with salt and water.
 Most gourmet lovers fancy liquid aminos for their distinctive umami flavor, which resembles soy sauce.

 Liquid aminos are keto, gluten-free, and vegan-friendly, a superior choice for those with special dietary requirements.
 They are commonly used in salad dressings and stir-fried dishes, yet when substituting beef broth, they are more preferred in sauces.